McDade Trail Bike Ride - Northern

 Tubing on the Delaware River - Westfall to River Beach

+days.
 Lay back, relax, and drift along a mild whitewater adventure similar to a lazy river float.
 Tubing trips

-your float downriver.
-You must be comfortable floating in moving water with or without the assistance of a tube.
+the duration (three to four hours) of your float downriver.
+You must be comfortable floating in moving water

-The ability to swim in moving water is a requirement on this excursion.
-You will be required to wear your PFD at
+with or without the assistance of a tube.
+The ability to swim in moving water is a requirement for this

-ALL TIMES while on the water.
-Anyone caught without their PFD properly buckled while on the water will be asked
+without their PFD properly buckled while on the water will be asked to leave the event upon returning to camp,

-- Must wear CLOSED toe water shoes
+- Must wear closed-toe water shoes

-shirt (to avoid sunburn), closed-toe water shoes, croakies / chums with any glasses
+- Also wear a swimsuit, hat, and long-sleeved sun shirt (to avoid sunburn), eye retainer like croakies or chums with any glasses

-- Bring a Paddler’s Wallet, sunscreen, a complete change of clothing for afterward, and a water bottle that
+- Bring a paddler’s wallet, sunscreen, a complete change of clothing (including underwear and shoes) for

-- Cost: $TBD (Pre-paid per person).
+- Cost: $59 (pre-paid per person).

 - Limit 40 People

-- Distance from camp 18 Miles | 30 Min one-way
+- Distance from camp 64 Miles | 43 Min.
+R/T

 - Click HERE for more info